fbpx

 Is Kauai good for toddlers?

 Absolutely!
 It’s one of the best places to visit in Hawaii for families.
-There are lots of things to do in Kauai with toddlers including a train ride, cool playgrounds, lagoon beaches, free hula shows, botanical gardens, and more.
+There are many things to do in Kauai with toddlers, including a train ride, cool playgrounds, lagoon beaches, free hula shows, botanical gardens, and more.

 What’s the best island in Hawaii for kids?